Echoes (Hawkeye)

 "Echoes" is the third episode of the American television miniseries Hawkeye, based on Marvel Comics featuring the characters Clint Barton / Hawkeye and Kate Bishop.
 The episode follows Barton working with Bishop to learn more about a conspiracy.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-It was written by Katie Mathewson & Tanner Bean and directed by Bert & Bertie.
+It was written by Katie Mathewson & Tanner Bean and directed by Bert and Bertie.

 Jeremy Renner reprise his role as Clint Barton from the film series, with Hailee Steinfeld joining him as Kate Bishop.
 Tony Dalton, Alaqua Cox, Fra Fee, Aleks Paunovic, Piotr Adamczyk, and Zahn McClarnon also star.
-Bert & Bertie joined the series in July 2020.
+Bert and Bertie joined the series in July 2020.
 Filming took place in New York City, with additional filming and soundstage work occurring in Atlanta, Georgia.

 "Echoes" was released on Disney+ on December 1, 2021.
-Critics praised the episode for its performances, direction, action sequences (particularly the one-shot take), and the introduction of Lopez, but felt that the episode was slow at times.
+Critics praised the episode for its performances, direction, action sequences (particularly the one-shot take), and the introduction of Lopez, but criticized aspects of the pacing.

 Plot

 In 2007, a 7-year-old Maya Lopez wants to attend an impaired school.
-Years later, after the Blip, Lopez witnesses her father, William, killed by the vigilante Ronin.
-In 2024, Lopez interrogates Clint Barton and Kate Bishop about Ronin's return Despite Barton's attempt to persuade her that Ronin was killed by Black Widow, Lopez is dissatisfied as she died.
-Lopez attacks Bishop, believing her to be Ronin.
+Years later, after the Blip, Maya witnesses her father, William, killed by the vigilante Ronin.

+In the present, Maya interrogates Clint Barton and Kate Bishop about Ronin's return.
+Despite Barton's attempt to persuade her that Ronin was killed by Black Widow, Maya is dissatisfied as she died.
+Maya attacks Kate, believing her to be Ronin.
 In the process, Barton's hearing aid is smashed.

-Barton releases Bishop from Lopez's grip, who overpowers Kazi.
+Barton releases Kate from Maya's grip, who overpowers Kazi.
 The two steal a car, eventually escaping the Tracksuit Mafia by jumping onto a moving train.
 The duo head back to the apartment and Barton receives a call from his son Nathaniel.
-Bishop helps them communicate due to Barton losing his hearing aid.
-They visit an audiologist in Chinatown to get the hearing aid fixed.
-Afterwards, Bishop tries to convince Barton that he is a role model.

-They sneak into Bishop's mother Eleanor's penthouse, due to Bishop's suspicions of Jack Duquesne.
-After investigating on Eleanor's laptop, Bishop is locked out while Duquesne threatens Barton with Ronin's sword.
+Kate helps them communicate due to Barton losing his hearing aid.
+Kate, Barton, and Lucky visit an audiologist in Chinatown to get the hearing aid fixed.
+Afterwards, Kate tries to convince Barton that he is a role model.
+They sneak into Kate's mother Eleanor's penthouse, due to Kate's suspicions of Jack Duquesne.
+After investigating on Eleanor's laptop, Kate is locked out while Duquesne threatens Barton with Ronin's sword.

 Production

 Development

 By April 2019, Marvel Studios was developing a Disney+ series starring Jeremy Renner's Clint Barton / Hawkeye from the Marvel Cinematic Universe (MCU) films, in which Barton would bequeath the mantle of Hawkeye to Kate Bishop.
-In July 2020, Bert & Bertie were hired to direct three episodes of Hawkeye.
+In July 2020, Bert and Bertie were hired to direct three episodes of Hawkeye.
 Executive producers for the series include head writer Jonathan Igla, Rhys Thomas, Brad Winderbaum, Trinh Tran, Victoria Alonso, Louis D'Esposito, and Kevin Feige.
 The third episode, titled "Echoes", was written by Katie Mathewson & Tanner Bean, and was released on December 1, 2021.